-It’s pretty safe to say that the original Smartwatch left many people feeling disappointed and underwhelmed.
+It’s pretty safe to say that the original fitness tracker for cycling left many people feeling disappointed and underwhelmed.
 Sony has just released its successor, and many are waiting with baited-breath for the verdict.
 Here’s a run-down of what it has to offer, any improvements on its predecessor, and how it fares against the competition.

 At first glance, there doesn’t seem to be a great deal of difference between Sony’s latest offering and the original; the screen of the SW2 is only ever so slightly bigger, but it does offer an LCD touch screen, in contrast to the OLED of the SW1.
 The resolution is also greater.